csc-training/linux-1/01-What_is_UnixLinux.md

 date:	  2020-04
 lang:	  en
 ---
+# Contents of this session

+This session shall give you some insight on:

+- the history of UNIX and Linux
+- the distinguishing features between UNIX and Linux
+- the determining features of LINUX (which are common with UNIX)
+- the concept of Command Line and Graphical User Interfaces

 # Linux  ≠ UNIX®

 - Linux is a free and open-source software operating system built around the Linux kernel.  <img align="right" src="https://isc.tamu.edu/~lewing/linux/sit3-bw-tran.1.gif" alt="Tux" title="By lewing@isc.tamu.edu Larry Ewing and The GIMP">